Poon Lim: Survival

-Lim had lost all of his clothes except his shirt and vest.
+Poon had lost all of his clothes except his shirt and vest.
 He made a skirt from a hessian bag that had contained the lime juice bottle.
 The raft had four poles and a canvas tarpaulin, which he rigged as a canopy.
 This both protected him from the sun and caught rainwater.

 Occasionally, the crews of cargo ships saw him but did not pick him up or even greet him despite his proficient shouts in English.
-Lim contended that they would not rescue him because he was Asian and they may have assumed he was a stricken Japanese sailor, although another explanation is that German U-boats were rumored to set a "survivor" on a raft as a trap to get a rescuing ship to stop, which made it a sitting duck to be sunk.
+Poon contended that they would not rescue him because he was Asian and they may have assumed he was a stricken Japanese sailor, although another explanation is that German U-boats were rumored to set a "survivor" on a raft as a trap to get a rescuing ship to stop, which made it a sitting duck to be sunk.

 Once or twice, United States Navy patrol planes did see him, and one dropped a marker buoy in the water.
 The plane reported back to US Navy authorities in Belém, Brazil, but a storm hit the area at the same time and he was lost again.

 At first, he counted the days by tying knots in a rope, but later decided that there was no point in counting the days and simply began counting full moons.